ramorel/grad-school/R/trial_research_sample.md

 ## Background and data

-My dissertation uses data that I cannot publicly share.
+My project uses data that I cannot publicly share.
 So I will use a publicly available set to demonstrate this code.
 The `ergm` pack has a number of sample social networks.
 First, load the relevant libraries.